Aphinith/Inspire/README.md

 # Inspire

 > Inspire is a quote random quote generator.
 It will access the TheySaidSo Famous Quotes API provided from theysaidso.com.
 The app will allow users to select from 3 different categories of quotes:
-  -- inspirational, wise, and hilarious type quotes
+  -- inspirational, wise, and hilarious type quotes.

+Check it out here at [https://inspire989.herokuapp.com](https://inspire989.herokuapp.com)

 ## Team